Titans: Beast World: Titans: Beast World Tour – Atlantis

 In Atlantis, Aquaman tries to fight off mutated humans who are attacking his daughter while Garth and his girlfriend Tula are attacked by people affected by Beast Boy's spores.
 Aquaman, Mera and Kaldur'ahm (Aqualad) meet up with them to devise a plan to take down the mutated Atlanteans which includes a mutated King Shark (who was mutated into a shark/tiger hybrid).
-While Aquaman tries to save Garth, he nearly gets affected by Beast Boy's spores transforming him into an unspecified humanoid reptile.
+While Aquaman tries to save Garth, he is nearly affected by Beast Boy's spores, transforming him into an unspecified humanoid reptile.
 He is quickly defeated by Mera.
 Garth tries to find Brother Eternity while Mera is forced to imprison the mutated Aquaman.
-Aqualad manages to free some of the mutated Atlanteans by electrocuting them, but Mera gets mutated into a fish while trying to save Aqualad.
+Aqualad manages to free some of the mutated Atlanteans by electrocuting them, but Mera is mutated into a fish while trying to save Aqualad.
 Mera nearly kills Aqualad, but her child saves Aqualad and drives the mutated Mera away by using telepathy.
 Captain Boomerang, Vixen, and Deadeye try to stop Black Manta (who was mutated into a stingray) from wreaking havoc across the ocean.
 They manage to free Black Manta by destroying Beast Boy's spores while Captain Boomerang reports to Amanda Waller what happened.
 It is revealed she is keeping Dolphin (one of Aquaman's allies who was mutated into a dolphin) hostage and forces a Beast Boy spore on her.

 Titans: Beast World Tour – Star City

-Green Arrow and Connor Hawke follow the infected humans to Star City Aquarium where they see two villainous twins calling themselves the Resurrection Twins kidnapping the mutated animals and torturing them to gain power.
+Green Arrow and Connor Hawke follow the infected humans to Star City Aquarium, where they see two villainous twins calling themselves the Resurrection Twins kidnapping the mutated animals and torturing them to gain power.
 Oliver Queen wants to take down the Resurrection Twins immediately, but Connor wants to save the mutated animals as he sees them as human beings.
 The Resurrection Twins unleash their aquatic villains while Green Arrow manages to shock the Resurrection Twins with his electric arrow as he is overwhelmed by the mutated humans.
-Connor Hawke manages to save Green Arrow by creating his own Pulse arrow which distracts the mutated animals.
+Connor manages to save Green Arrow by creating his own Pulse arrow which distracts the mutated animals.
 Then both of them reconcile with each other.
 Red Canary teams up with Black Canary to fight the mutated animals like Cheshire (who was mutated into a cat) and save the civilians, but Black Canary is mutated into a yellow canary by Beast Boy's spores.
-Stargirl and Huntress save Red Arrow from Alan Scott (who was mutated into a frog) and Boom (who was mutated into a alligator) and the three of them quickly subdue the mutated heroes.
+Stargirl and Huntress save Red Arrow from Alan Scott (who was mutated into a frog) and Boom (who was mutated into an alligator) and the three of them quickly subdue the mutated heroes.